kermitt2/article_dataset_builder/Readme.md

-# Open Access PDF harvester and ingester
+# Open Access scholar PDF harvester and ingester

-Python utility for harvesting efficiently a large Open Access collection of PDF (fault tolerant, can be resumed, parallel download and ingestion) and for transforming them into structured XML adapted to text mining and information retrieval applications.
+Python utility for harvesting efficiently a large Open Access collection of scholar PDF (fault tolerant, can be resumed, parallel download and ingestion) and for transforming them into structured XML adapted to text mining and information retrieval applications.

 Input currently supported:

 - list of DOI in a file, one DOI per line
-- metadata csv input file from [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research), see the CORD-19 result section below to see the capacity of the tool to get more full texts and better data quality that the official dataset
 - list of PMID in a file, one DOI per line
 - list of PMC ID in a file, one DOI per line
+- metadata csv input file from [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research), see the CORD-19 result section below to see the capacity of the tool to get more full texts and better data quality that the official dataset

 The harvesting is following fair-use (which means that it covers non re-sharable articles) and it is exploiting various Open Access sources.
-The harvesting thus should result in a close-to-optimal discovery of full texts.
+The harvesting thus should result in a close-to-optimal discovery of OA full texts.
 For instance, from the same CORD-19 metadata file, the tool can harvest 35.5% more usable full text than available in the CORD-19 dataset (140,322 articles with at least one usable full text versus 103,587 articles with at least one usable full text for the CORD-19 dataset version 2020-09-11), see statistics [here](https://github.com/kermitt2/article-dataset-builder#results-with-cord-19).

 To do:
-- list of ISTEX identifiers or ark, one DOI per line
-- Apache Airflow for the task workflow
+- Apache Airflow for more complex task workflow and automated periodic incremental harvesting
 - Consolidate/resolve bibliographical references obtained via Pub2TEI
+- Upload harvested resources on SWIFT object storage (OpenStack) in addition to local and S3 storage

-## What
+## What this doing is doing

 - Perform some metadata enrichment/agregation via [biblio-glutton](https://github.com/kermitt2/biblio-glutton) & [CrossRef web API](https://github.com/CrossRef/rest-api-doc) and output consolidated metadata in a json file

-- Harvest PDF from the specification of the article set (list of strong identifiers or basic metadata provided in a csv file), typically PDF available in Open Access PDF via the [Unpaywall API](https://unpaywall.org/products/api) (and some heuristics)
+- Harvest PDF from the specification of the article set (list of strong identifiers or basic metadata provided in a csv file), typically PDF available in Open Access PDF via the [Unpaywall API](https://unpaywall.org/products/api) and some heuristics

-- Perform [Grobid](https://github.com/kermitt2/grobid) full processing of PDF (including bibliographical reference consolidation and OA access resolution of the cited references), converting them into structured XML TEI (optional)
+- Optionally, perform [Grobid](https://github.com/kermitt2/grobid) full processing of PDF (including bibliographical reference consolidation and OA access resolution of the cited references), converting them into structured XML TEI

-- For PMC files (Open Access set only), harvest also XML JATS (NLM) files and perform a conversion into XML TEI (same TEI customization as Grobid) via [Pub2TEI](https://github.com/kermitt2/Pub2TEI)
+- For PMC files (Open Access set only), harvest also XML JATS (NLM) files and perform optionally a conversion into XML TEI (same TEI customization as Grobid) via [Pub2TEI](https://github.com/kermitt2/Pub2TEI)

 In addition, optionally:

 - Generate thumbnails for article (based on the first page of the PDF), small/medium/large

-- Upload the generated dataset on S3 instead of the local file system
+- Upload the generated dataset on S3, instead of the local file system

 - Generate json PDF annotations (with coordinates) for inline reference markers and bibliographical references (see [here](https://grobid.readthedocs.io/en/latest/Grobid-service/#apireferenceannotations))